dmitry-khmara/cko-test/README.md

 ## 3. Tests

 My testing strategy was to focus on testing the domain logic.
 I have added unit tests under the `CKO.PaymentGateway.Domain.UnitTests` project in order to test the behavior of payments and related entities.

 I left integration tests out because of the time limitations.

+I have left the unit tests for `PaymentAmount` class because the lack of time.

 ## 4. Points of improvement